 Independent and impartial mediator/adjudicator with industry knowledge and access to specialist expertise, as required.

 Contributes to preserving harmony and building relationships.

-A good risk management tool for investors and the market intermediary – identification and understanding of issues that may otherwise not have been considered.
+A good risk management tool for investors and the capital market intermediary – identification and understanding of issues that may otherwise not have been considered.

-Investors become better informed, acquiring an enhanced understanding and knowledge of the market and their own rights and responsibilities.
+Investors become better informed, acquiring an enhanced understanding and knowledge of the capital market and their own rights and responsibilities.